IllegalPizza/Surfs_up/README.md

 The rersults of the anayalsis show the following:

--The Average (mean) temperatures for June and December show only a 4 degree difference.
+- The Average (mean) temperatures for June and December show only a 4 degree difference.

 - The Maximum Temperatures for June and December show only a 2 degree difference.